SYSTRA: Bridges

-In 2014, SYSTRA is asked to conduct studies for the Chacao bridge, meant to link the Chilean island of Chiloe to the continent.
+In 2014, SYSTRA was requested to conduct studies for the Chacao bridge, meant to link the Chilean island of Chiloe to the continent.
 It is the biggest suspension bridge project in South America.
 Located near a seismic fault, the project is a technological challenge.
 The construction was approved in February 2019.

 On 1 May 2019, SYSTRA inaugurated the Sheikh Jaber Al-Ahmad Al-Saba bridge in Kuwait.

-In 2017, SYSTRA acquired International Bridge Technologies, a prominent bridge engineering company.
+During 2017, SYSTRA acquired International Bridge Technologies, a prominent bridge engineering company.
 On that occasion, the group announced that it was launching a worldwide expert network on the subject.

 In 2018, SYSTRA was selected by the city of Kingston, Canada to design and build a 1.2 km bridge over the Cataraqui river.
 Construction is meant to start in 2019.

 Underground structures

-SYSTRA is involved in several tunnels and underground works.
-Most notably, SYSTRA is in charge of a section of the Lyon-Turin Euralpin Tunnel (TELT), one of the biggest railway projects in Europe.
+SYSTRA is in charge of a section of the Lyon-Turin Euralpin Tunnel (TELT), one of the biggest railway projects in Europe.

-On 5 October 2021, SYSTRA acquired SWS, a leading Italian engineering company recognised worldwide for its expertise in the field of tunnels and underground structures making it SYSTRA SWS.
-The acquisition enabled SYSTRA to strengthen its expertise in this field, increase its presence in Italy and access new markets in the design and construction of tunnels, particularly in Europe.
+On 5 October 2021, SYSTRA acquired SWS, an Italian engineering company in the field of tunnels and underground structures, making it SYSTRA SWS.